What is catnip?

 In traditional medicine, catnip was used as a treatment against stomach cramps, indigestion, fever, hives, even certain nervous conditions.
 This might explain why catnip is nowadays popular among smokers.

-In humans, smoking catnip is considered to have generated effects similar to those of cannabis or LSD, but milder.
+In humans, smoking catnip is considered to have generated effects similar to those of cannabis or LSD, but milder, definitely not as strong as cocaine.
 Below, we'll explain what are the pro's and con's of smoking the "cat's kryptonite".

 The perks of smoking Catnip